 I will ride every single other attraction at Walt Disney World, but not Mission: SPACE.
 I’m explaining this to you because I wouldn’t want anyone to have that same experience.
 It was late in the afternoon for us when we rode it, but I remember it pretty much ruining the rest of my day.

-From my experience Mission: SPACE typically holds about a 45 minute wait time on average.
+From what I’ve seen, Mission: SPACE typically holds about a 45 minute wait time on average.
 You can expect longer waits on high traffic days.
 Early in the evening is a good time to experience this attraction since the majority of people are touring the World Showcase.

 There is also an interactive game area at the exit of the attraction.
 Mission: SPACE Advanced Training Lab offers a variety of digital games.
 If you elect not to ride and would prefer to wait inside you can walk in Advanced Training Lab via the ride exit.
 This is a great place for younger children to play while you are waiting.